-Ross Whiting has dedicated his career to promoting equity for marginalized groups in a variety of settings.
-Dr. Whiting began his career as a teacher at Edward W. Bok Technical High School where he worked to create high-quality, culturally-responsive educational opportunities for his students.
-He then spent six years at the Institute on Disabilities at Temple University where he managed projects that promoted access to college and improved quality of life for people with disabilities in a variety of setting.
+Ross Whiting, Ph.D., has dedicated his career to promoting diversity, equity, and inclusion for students through evaluation, data-driven organizational development, and advocacy.
+Dr. Whiting started his career as a teacher at Edward W. Bok Technical High School where he worked to create engaging, inclusive, and culturally responsive educational opportunities for his students.
+He then spent six years at the Institute on Disabilities at Temple University where he managed projects promoting access to college and equity for people with disabilities in both K-12 and higher education.

 Currently Dr. Whiting is the principal investigator of the Clayton Model Pilot Program Expansion and Evaluation, an agile, trauma-informed, individualized social-emotional learning program for students in grades K-6, Pascale Sykes Foundation’s South Jersey Strengthening Families Initiative Evaluation, and multiple evaluations of diversity, equity, and inclusion in higher education, foundations, and public and charter schools.
 He also leads development and management of policies and staff at WRI, and the coordination of multiple University systems and stakeholders to achieve project goals.